-Licensees that apply for membership with AFCA pay a base levy.
-In future years, your base levy is based on the size of your business.
-Estimate your future base levies using this calculator [XLS].
+Licensees that apply for membership with AFCA pay a membership levy.
+In future years, your membership levy is based on the size of your business.
+Estimate your future membership levies using this calculator [XLS].

-Credit representatives pay a one-time $55 application fee at any period throughout the year.
-Application fees cover AFCA membership to 30 June 2019.
-Payments are processed through Westpac's PayWay secure server using 128-bit SSL encryption.
+Credit representatives pay a one-time $65.98 application fee at any period throughout the year.
+Application fees cover AFCA membership to 30 June 2023.
+Payments are processed through Westpac's PayWay secure server using 128-bit SSL encryption

 After your membership application has been received and payment is successfully processed (please allow 5–7 business days), we will provide the nominated principal contact (for example, CEO or Managing Director) a confirmation email of approved membership.
 This email will contain details on how to manage your membership with AFCA, as well as information regarding our dispute resolution process and complaint fees, which will apply for complaints we receive in accordance with our Rules.

 Application fees are non-refundable.
-Base levy fees are refundable if your membership application is not accepted.
+Membership levy fees are refundable if your membership application is not accepted.

 For more information about membership with AFCA, please contact our membership team firstname.lastname@example.org or phone 1300 56 55 62.